Mary Mathews Adams: Career

-Family tradition has it that she was a school teacher at the age of seventeen years.
-The records show that from 1862 to 1868, she taught in Public School No. 15, Degraw Street, Brooklyn.
+According to family tradition, Adams was a school teacher at the age of seventeen years.
+Records show that from 1862 to 1868, she taught in Public School No. 15, Degraw Street, Brooklyn.

 In the autumn of 1869, she married Cassius M. Smith, of Canandaigua, New York, and two years later, went with him to Atchison, Kansas, where her only child was born, and lived less than a year.
-The husband appears died in 1876, whereupon his widow returned to Brooklyn, and became a teacher in the Juvenile High School.
+Cassius Smith appears to have died in 1876, whereupon Adams returned to Brooklyn and became a teacher in the Juvenile High School.
 Her enthusiasm as a student, which she always had, found its best result in her interpretations of Shakespeare, and of reading under her able guidance his delineations of character.
 It was her Shakespearian study in which she won repute.

 On November 7, 1883, she married Alfred Smith Barnes, a wealthy man, who was a prominent publisher and philanthropist.
 His first wife (née Harriet Burr) had died in 1881, leaving him five sons and three daughters.
 Mr. Barnes died at his Brooklyn home on February 17, 1888.
 Subsequent to her marriage to Mr. Barnes, when she was 44 years of age, she became wealthy and distributed numerous benefactions.
 During this marriage, she was personally concerned in aiding several worthy institutions which had won her favor — prominent among them being the Home for Incurables and St. John's Protestant Episcopal Hospital, in Brooklyn.

 On July 9, 1890, in London, she married Charles Kendall Adams, then president of Cornell University, which institution had received liberal gifts from Mr. Barnes, during the bestowal of which she had first become acquainted with Mr. Adams.
 As Mrs. Adams, her helpfulness was chiefly manifested in behalf of worthy students, both at Ithaca and Madison, who were struggling against financial odds.